 Imagine a New York Times photo editor critiquing your digital images, or a world-renowned photographer from the Smithsonian leading your large-format workshop.
 Our faculty are professional photographers and artists who help you refine your voice and style through one-on-one mentorship.
 You’ll also benefit from our in-classroom lecture series, which features six to eight artists each semester.
 Recent visitors include Sadie Barnette, Hank Willis Thomas, Meghann Riepenhoff, Carolyn Drake, Christopher Russell, and Curran Hatleberg.

 Chair Chris Johnson is a photographer, video artist, curator, and writer.
 He studied under Ansel Adams, Imogen Cunningham, and Wynn Bullock.
-His photographs and videos have been exhibited in galleries across the country, including the Smithsonian National Museum of African American History and Culture and the Oakland Museum of California.
+His photographs and videos have been exhibited in galleries across the country, including Question Bridge: Black Males in the Smithsonian National Museum of African American History and Culture and the Oakland Museum of California.
+He is the author of the popular textbook The Practical Zone System: For Film and Digital Photography.
 Johnson stays deeply connected to the Bay Area photography community, forging internship opportunities for students with industry magazines, newspapers, museums, galleries, and private collections.

 Hone your photographic perspective

 Photography at CCA guides students in defining and developing their creative process and voice.
 From the fundamental aspects of the medium, such as composition, exposure, and lighting, to advanced skill sets in digital photography, the curriculum provides many opportunities to realize technical and aesthetic goals.
 Students can also work on intensive projects within an area of specialization.
 View sample courses.

 Investigate ideas through every dimension